Analysis | A central part of the DeSantis praise carries a big asterisk

 “We think hundreds of thousands more Americans migrated to Florida last year than moved out,” Stefan Rayer told Thompson.

 The data the Journal was referring to does make that clear.
-Between April 2020 and April 2021, it’s estimated that net migration to Florida will be just over 345,000 — meaning that 345,000 more people moved to the state than moved away.
+Between April 2020 and April 2021, it’s estimated net migration to Florida will be just over 345,000 — meaning that 345,000 more people moved to the state than moved away.

 That defense aside, Thompson’s assessment of DeSantis’s handling of the pandemic was not that it was exceptionally good.
 But even on this question of migration, things aren’t what that top-line number would suggest.